Skip to main content

 To be clear, I don’t think the faults of the film are as straightforward as Noah and Allie being imperfect humans and that creating friction.
 The honest display of human flaws is kind of the reason why we have storytelling to begin with—I have waved that flag many times in this space alone.
 And there is also a human element that encompasses some disagreement and squabbling--even healthy couples fight sometimes.
 That's not the issue here.

 The problem is the false advertising.
 The movie tries to phrase this facet of their relationship like this is itself somehow proof of their love for each other.
 But anyone can see based on their argument-to-peacetime ratio that these two people are at best a bad fit--at worst, genuinely abusive.
-Noah's assertion that he's not afraid to hurt her feelings implies that stepping on her toes like this suggests that he is somehow saving her from making poor decisions.
+Noah's assertion that he's not afraid to hurt her feelings implies that stepping on her toes like this is somehow saving her from making poor decisions.
 But this claim is unsubstantiated.
 We never see either of them speaking harsh truth to the other that somehow gets them off a bad trajectory.
 The only thing Noah convinces Allie to do is leave a perfectly loving fiancé.

 I haven’t read the Nicholas Sparks novel, so I’m basing this entirely on secondhand sources, but the book apparently did not have Noah and Allie being quite so combative or toxic: Noah manipulating Allie going out with him, the two of them having a spat right before she leaves for school, these were apparently added in adaptation for reasons we can only speculate.
 It's maybe also fair to acknowledge that this movie did not invent this faulty model, but neither did it bother to give the issue due consideration once they were before it.